 Initial tests performed including blood testing consisting of a complete blood count (CBC), basic metabolic panel (BMP), lipase, and liver function test (LFT), as well as a urinalysis.
 Lab work was remarkable for no acute abnormalities except for a mild leukocytosis of 12.4.

-In a young, healthy adult male presenting with right lower quadrant abdominal pain, the differential diagnosis includes appendicitis, typhlitis, epiploic appendicitis, inflammatory bowel disease, diverticulitis, testicular torsion, epididymitis, hernia, urinary tract infection, and pyelonephritis.
+In a young, healthy adult male presenting with right lower quadrant abdominal pain, the differential diagnosis includes appendicitis, typhlitis, epiploic appendagitis, perforated viscous, inflammatory bowel disease, diverticulitis, small bowel obstruction, testicular torsion, epididymitis, hernia, urinary tract infection, and pyelonephritis.
 Extra-abdominal causes such as abdominal muscle strain or a hernia and skin disorders such as herpes zoster viral infection are less likely.

 A CT scan with intravenous contrast was ordered.
 This was interpreted by the radiologist noting a blind-ending.
 The inflamed appendage is emanating from the small bowel, with incomplete superior wall and fluid layering in the deep pelvis, concerning for perforated Meckel diverticulum.
 Surgical consultation was initiated in the emergency department, and the patient was taken to the operating room for an exploratory laparotomy confirming the diagnosis of perforated Meckel's diverticulum.
 The subsequent pathology report also noted Meckel's diverticulum with gastric heterotopia and feature consistent with perforation and serositis.